mem0ai/mem0/README.md

 ### Stream Response

 - You can add config to your query method to stream responses like ChatGPT does.
 You would require a downstream handler to render the chunk in your desirable format.
-Currently only supports OpenAI model.
+Supports both OpenAI model and OpenSourceApp.

 - To use this, instantiate a `QueryConfig` or `ChatConfig` object with `stream=True`.
 Then pass it to the `.chat()` or `.query()` method.
 The following example iterates through the chunks and prints them as they appear.